-And while many pet parents may assume that dogs are protected, due to their long coats and fur, the reality is that excessive sun exposure can prove to be negative to their health.
+And while many pet parents may assume that dogs are protected due to their long coats and fur, the reality is that excessive sun exposure can prove to be negative for their health.

 In fact, it could lead to skin damage, secondary infections, and even skin cancer.
-This is most prevalent in dogs that have: white or lighter coats, are suffering from hair loss, have been shaved, or have thin coats.
-Also, some dog breeds are especially sensitive to sun exposure and this includes breeds like; Pit Bulls, Greyhounds, Bulldogs, and other short-haired pooches.
+This is most prevalent in dogs that have either of the following:

 It is for this reason that many veterinarians and dog experts recommend that you should use sunscreen on your pets.
-And before you ask, yes, dogs also have their own line of sunscreen!
-And just like it helps keep our skin safe from harmful sun rays, it can help reduce the risk of sunburns or skin cancer for dogs.

 When Should You Apply Dog Sunscreen?

-It is always best to apply dog sunscreen, whenever they end up spending more than a few minutes outside under direct sunlight.
-Or, even when they have a tendency to lie down on sunny spots while inside the house.
+It is always best to apply dog sunscreen whenever they end up spending more than a few minutes outside under direct sunlight.
+Or even when they have a tendency to lie down on sunny spots while inside the house.

-This includes snouts, paws, ears, face, belly, etc. Also, if your pooch happens to have any light-skin/pinkish areas, take care to pay special attention to those areas, as they are at the most risk of being sunburnt.
+This includes snouts, paws, ears, face, belly, etc. Also, if your pooch has any light-skin/pinkish areas, pay special attention to those areas, as they are at the most risk of being sunburnt.